lulu70/vegan-site/content/recipes/pistachio-pasta.md

 ## Ingredients

-- 1/2 a cup of pistachios without the shells
+- ½ a cup of pistachios without the shells
-- 1/3 a cup of olive oil
+- ⅓ a cup of olive oil
 - 2 garlic cloves
 - 4 cups of pasta of choice
-- 1/2 tsp of salt
+- ½ tsp of salt
-- 1/4 tsp of black pepper
+- ¼ tsp of black pepper

-## Instructions
+## Let's start

 1. Prepare half a cup of pistachios without the shells, you can find them without shells or just separate them yourself.